beefoo/lights/README.md

 # Light Reminders

 A lightweight web app to help you keep the lights of your friendships on.
-Also integrates with your physical lights via [Philips Hue](http://www2.meethue.com/en-us/) lights
+Also integrates with your physical lights via [Philips Hue](http://www2.meethue.com/en-us/) lights.
+More details and write-up coming soon.

 ## Requirements